SVDotsenko/portfolio-project-5/README.md

 - **History**

-  This page is available for any users even unauthorised.
+  This page is available for any users even unauthorized.
   There are 2 tables on this page.

   - Donation history (each single transaction).
 It shows the history of donations.
 The user can see the date of donation, the amount of donation, and the cause of donation.
 The number of columns in this table is changing depending on the screen width.
   - Aggregated donations grouped by donor.
 It shows the total amount of donations for each donor.
 This table is sorted by the total amount of donations in descending order.
-If the user is authorised, the row with his/her name will be highlighted.
+If the user is authorized, the row with his/her name will be highlighted.